Dear NSW Attorney General, RE: When Prayer is Unlawful

 The Conversion Practices Ban Act 2024 does not prohibit prayer.
 However, praying with or over a particular person in an attempt to try to change or suppress that person's sexuality or gender is unlawful…Conduct which is directed to those ends is a conversion practice, and will be unlawful even when a person seeks them out for themselves. [emphasis added]

-I find your answer unsettling.
+I find your answer rather unsettling.

 To be clear, I think it's laudable that dangerous and coercive conversion therapies are banned.
 I'm saddened that coercive practices occurred around the edges of some churches and ministries, and I hope nobody from the LGBTIQ community ever has to deal with that again.